olivia-lin/olivia-lin.github.io/about.md

 <span class="image left"><img src="{{ "/images/profile.jpg" | absolute_url }}" alt="" style="width:250px"/></span>

-My name is Olivia, a recent graduate student of Master of Data Science (MDS) from the University of British Columbia.
-Now, I am actively seeking data scientists, machine learning engineer, and data analyst opportunities in the greater Vancouver area.
+Olivia Lin is an enthusiastic data scientist with strong background in statistics, mathematics, and economics.
+She now works with the Information and Communications Technology Council of Canada (ICTC), a national centre of expertise on the digital economy.
+With the data & analytics team, Olivia works specifically on data visualization, web scraping, and natural language processing.
+Olivia holds a Master of Data Science from the University of British Columbia.

-I have a strong passion about the filed of data science and artificial intelligence because I think these are powerful tools.
-Being able to devote myself to make the world in its better form and make people’s life in a more convenient way excite me a great deal.
-As myself a fast learner and problem solver, I enjoy exploring new things and learning new knowledge.
+Olivia has a strong passion about the field of data science and artificial intelligence because she believes these are powerful tools.
+Being able to devote herself to make the world in its better form and make people’s life in a more convenient way excites her a great deal.
+As a fast learner and problem solver, Olivia enjoys exploring new things and learning new knowledge.

-I was born in China, and went to the North America senven years ago as an exchange student in high school.
-I love traveling, arts, and architectures.
-My favourite museum is The Art Institute of Chicago and favourite artists are Monet and Morisot.
-I am also a vlogger in my leisure time.
+Olivia was born in China and studied in California as an exchange student in high school.
+Olivia loves traveling, arts, and architectures.
+Her favourite museum is The Art Institute of Chicago and favourite artists are Monet and Morisot.
+Olivia is also a vlogger and soft oil pastel painter in her spare time.

 <br/>
 ## Skill Set